AndrewTony12/FullStack-CMS/api/README.md

 1. run `git clone <put your git url here>`
 2. run `npm i`
 3. run `cd <folder name>`
-4. run `npm run dev` for the local developemt.
+4. run `npm run dev` for the local development.
 Not that you must have nodemon install in your system, if not run `npm i nodemon -g`

 ## APIS

 All our api url follow the following patterns: `{rootUrl}/api/v1`

-### Admin rgistration and login api
+### Admin registration and login api

-This section show you how you can access the api for admin registraion and login.
+This section show you how you can access the api for admin registration and login.

-Note: TODO: make sure the amdin registraion api is procted after first admin is create becaus only admin can add another admin user.
+Note: TODO: make sure the admin registration api is protected after first admin is create becaus only admin can add another admin user.

 All registration and login api follow the following patterns `{rootUrl}/api/v1/register-login`